mrush-ilao/ilao-documentation/docs/source/lcv_badges.rst

 .. todo:: Do the badges on the dashboard need labels?
 Archita didn't include them in the design but I'm questioning that.

-Milestones are awarded over all time or annually.
+Milestones are awarded once.
 These do not have an icon and appear only on the Milestones block.
 Examples of milestones might be:

+* 1st article edited
 * 100 articles edited
 * 250 articles edited
 * 5,000 words edited